AWikramanayake/particle-reconstruction-project/README.md

 * Julian Titze
 * Akshath Wikramanayake

-  Project details can be found in the Collaborative Software Development Group Report.pptx file in this repository
+  Project details can be found in the Collaborative Software Development Group Report.pptx/.pdf file in this repository